Last updated on May 24th, 2023

 - Sprinkle on the ice water and stir just until the dough comes away from the side of the bowl.
 Divide dough into half.
 Shape each into a flat disk.
 Cover with plastic wrap and refrigerate for at least 1 hour.

-- Place a few pie weights into the center of the crust.
-Or line the crust with foil and fill with dried beans or rice.
+- Line the crust with waxed or parchment paper.
+Place a few pie weights into the center of the crust.
+Or fill with dried beans or rice.
 Bake the crust for about 8 minutes.
 Remove the weights, return to the oven, and bake for 3 additional minutes.
 Allow the crust to cool slightly.

 - In the meantime, combine the apples with the sugar, flour, lemon juice, cinnamon, and nutmeg.
 Spoon mixture into the prebaked pie shell.